 Average Tuition: $1,293

-One of the country’s leaders in STEM education, Johns Hopkins University offers students interested in big data two options: an MS in Data Science and a post-master’s certificate in Data Science.
+Johns Hopkins University offers students interested in big data two options: an MS in Data Science and a post-master’s certificate in Data Science.
 Both programs can be pursued completely or in part, which provides options for today’s working professional.
-Emphases of the program include applied mathematics, statistics, and computer science.
+Emphases of the program include:

 Through its programs, JHU trains students not just to manage data but to interpret and apply it.
 Its faculty sets a strong precedent for this, being among the leaders in this emerging field.
 On-site students can also benefit from JHU’s state-of-the-art facilities.
 Coursework in the program includes the areas of data visualization, computer programming, mathematics, probability, statistics, and simulation.